Mary Jane Saylor

 Stephanie Lynn Saylor

 I have completed several genetic genealogy related courses, including the Advanced DNA course at the Salt Lake Institute of Genealogy and the Advanced DNA Practicum at the Forensic Genealogy Institute.
-I teach and organize genetic genealogy webinars as the Utah Genealogical Association (UGA) DNA Special Interest Group Chair and is on the UGA Board of Directors.
+I teach genetic genealogy webinars as the Utah Genealogical Association (UGA) and other organizations upon request.
+I was the first UGA DNA Special Interest Group Committee Chair and am on the UGA Board of Directors serving as the UGA Historian.
 I hope to be able to help others who have an interest in genealogy use biology, and genetics gain confidence to further their research goals.

-If you would like help with a genetic genealogy issue, please read, fill out, and email me a copy of the signed contract or email me any questions to DNAspecialist@FoundingFamilyLines.com.
+If you would like help with a genetic genealogy issue, please read, fill out, and email me a copy of the signed contract or email me any questions (with background information, along with access to your DNA results and trees) to DNAspecialist@FoundingFamilyLines.com.

 Up-coming scheduled classes and events.

-Visual phasing a technique that uses DNA tests from 3 siblings to map out what DNA they received from their 4 grandparents.
-If you have been DNA testing your family members, want to put those test to good use and are interested in a puzzle, like so many of us are, visual phasing may be right up your ally.
-Bring your DNA tests or just yourself if you want to work through an example to see if you are interested in using this tool to solve your own family puzzle.
-No matter what be prepared from some visual phasing fun.
+Visual phasing is a technique that uses DNA tests from three siblings to map out the DNA they received from their four grandparents.
+If you have been DNA- testing your family members, or would like to put those tests to good use, and are interested in solving a puzzle—like so many of us are, visual phasing may be right up your alley.
+Bring your own DNA tests, or we can use a generic example to walk you through the setup and have some visual phasing fun!